melowntech/workshop/tutorials/cadastre.rst

 In this tutorial we shall combine 3D data from Bohemian village Jenstejn that we made available for this purpose with both raster and vector cadastre provided by `State Administration of Land Surveying and Cadastre (ČÚZK) <http://www.cuzk.cz/en>`_ .

 This tutorial expects that you have already set up your VTS backend.

-First download the pack with sample data from ...
-It contains:

-* One tile of SRTM 1 arc second DEM for context - alternatively available from `Earth Explorer <https://earthexplorer.usgs.gov/>`_
-* Finer DEM of Jenstejn surroundings for free layer heightcoding
-* Whole Jenstejn village at 3cm/px in `VEF format <https://github.com/Melown/true3d-format-spec>`_
-* Center of Jenstejn at 2.5cm/px in `VEF format <https://github.com/Melown/true3d-format-spec>`_
-* GDAL WMTS configuration for `Mapy.cz <http://mapy.cz>`_ orthophoto bound layer.
-* GDAL WMS configuration for raster cadastre - particular layers from WMS available at `<http://services.cuzk.cz/wms/wms.asp>`_
-* Vector cadastre of Jenstejn - available at http://services.cuzk.cz/shp/ku/epsg-5514/658499.zip
+.. todo ref to VTS backend

 Setting up mapproxy resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^